‘Mirroring’ and its New Age Offshoots.

 Dislike or Hatred is ‘Mirroring’ and ‘Projection’.

 This is the belief that whenever you dislike/hate something or someone, it is an automatic reflection of you as a person, or something in you, that you don’t like.
 Then, you disown this by ‘projecting’ it onto the hated thing or person.
-If you believe this, then it follows that if you happen to hate pedophiles, or the Ku Klux Klan, you must be one of them (or similar to them, in some way).
+If you believe this, then it follows that if you happen to hate pedophiles, or murderers, you must be one of them (or similar to them, in some way).

 This kind of rhetoric is cunningly used to shift the blame for the actions of evil people onto their victims – it’s also known as “victim blaming” or “victim shaming”.
 It’s what I refer to as “evil justifying its own existence”.
 Think deeply about this when you hear someone peddling these beliefs.
 Perhaps you have already bought what they were selling, and as a result, blamed yourself for actions that are not your responsibility, or seen yourself as possessing traits that you do not possess.
 How many times have you done this to yourself?
 After reading this article, are you going to keep doing it?